Truck and Bus Regulation

 - Agricultural vehicle provision

-- Final vehicle designations for NOx exempt and Log Truck provisions.
+- Final vehicle designations for Log Truck provisions and Agricultural Truck provisions.

 This Month's Most Frequent Question! -- I am a small fleet.
 Is there any extra extension I can use in addition to the Small Fleet Option? -- See the same link for last month's question about how to print a Truck and Bus reporting certificate.